Team-BHP > Electric Cars

 Instead of adding dummies on the rear seat buckle, there are 2 couplers behind the rear seat.
 It can be decoupled to remove the warnings.
 That is a cheaper option. ( I had already bought dummies before I knew it.)

-King_Julien is offline (4) Thanks
+King_Julien is online now (4) Thanks

 Old 25th September 2024, 22:33 #560